 If found liable, Nike would not only be subject to hefty fines but also may be required to pay back pay, overtime, and back taxes for both their employees and the business.
 This type of financial burden could significantly impact the company’s bottom line and public image.

 This high-profile case—which is by no means the first—serves as a cautionary tale for businesses of all sizes regarding the importance of properly classifying employees.
-Employers must ensure they’re in compliance with federal and state labor laws to avoid costly fines, lawsuits, and reputational damage.
+Employers must comply with federal and state labor laws to avoid costly fines, lawsuits, and reputational damage.

 Common Classification Mistakes to Avoid